-Vintage Bridge Style is an age/sex/body positive, plus-size, pin-up, bargain-hunter style blog that provides people with inspiring ideas for retro fashion on a bargain-hunter's bohemian budget.
-Vintage Bridge Style features plus-size outfits for work and play, ideas for accessorizing and make up and hair stylings tips.
+Vintage Bridge Style is a cottagecore and witchcore style blog with an age and body positive mission to provide people with inspiring ideas for Plus-Size Vintage Witchy Fashion on a bohemian budget.
+Vintage Bridge Style features plus-size outfits for work and play and ideas for accessorizing, make up, and hair styling.
 This site is for bargain hunters of all ages, orientations, and sizes to help them look fabulous, have fun, and empower themselves to be happy, just as they are.

 When I started this blog, I had been posting outfit selfies every day on Facebook.
-However, a little album on my private Facebook account wasn't really dynamic and public enough for what I wanted to do with each picture: showing off my economic and artistic prowess when it comes to a budget wardrobe full of pin up inspired outfits for work and for play.
-I decided to move everything to a public website and create this DIY bargain hunter, plus-size, pinup style fashion blog.
+However, a little album on my private Facebook account wasn't really dynamic and public enough for what I wanted to do with each picture: showing off my economic and artistic prowess when it comes to a budget wardrobe full of vintage inspired outfits for home and office.
+I decided to move everything to a public website and create this DIY bargain hunter beauty blog.

 The thing about this little hobby of mine is, the more I do it, the more I love it.
-And the more I read other fashion bloggers, especially in the various style communities I consider myself a part of--the age 30+ and 40+ style community, the body positivity community, the pinup style and vintage clothes community, the thrifters, and the witch aesthetics--the more I love what we're doing.
+And the more I read other beauty bloggers, especially in the various style communities I consider myself a part of--the age 30+ and 40+ style community, the body positivity community, the pinup style and vintage clothes community, the thrifters, and the witch aesthetics--the more I love what we're doing.
 Because I see what we're doing is more than just showing off cool clothes: we're changing the culture.